Navid-S-B/information_retrieval/README.md

 ## How to Examine the Code
 There are test text files in the testFiles folder.
 Right now there are preset tests mentioned <br />
-in the test_invertIndex shell script which ensure correctness in simple cases <br />.
+in the test_invertIndex shell script which ensure correctness in simple cases. <br />

 To run the test simply run this command on a Bash supported machine: <br />
 #### `sh test_invertedIndex.sh`